Read Write Inc.

 The curriculum has been organised and established in consultation with all teaching staff.
 It is regularly reviewed and developed in accordance with DfE guidelines, the School Improvement Plan, recommendations from OFSTED and following consultation with Governors, parents, children and teaching staff.

-The Creative Curriculum (International Primary Curriculum) aims to:
+Our Creative Curriculum (The Learning Challenge Curriculum) aims to:

 Each class teacher is responsible for the delivery of the curriculum through a ‘topic based’ approach.